luxonis/depthai-experiments/gen2_examples/README.md

 This example shows how to encode the RGB stream in h.265 while in parallel running MobileNetv2SSD on the left grayscale camera.
 The example saves the h.265-encoded RGB stream to disk, while in parallel displaying the bounding boxes from MobileNetv2SSD overlaid on the left camera stream.

+Pressing Ctrl+C will stop the recording and then convert it using ffmpeg into an mp4 to make it playable.
+Note that ffmpeg will need to be installed and runnable for the conversion to mp4 to succeed.

 ### [12_rgb_encoding_mono_mobilenet_depth.py ](https://github.com/luxonis/depthai-experiments/blob/master/gen2_examples/12_rgb_encoding_mono_mobilenet_depth.py)

 This example shows how to run all of the following in parallel:
 1. Encode the RGB camera in h.265 and save it to disk on the host.
 2. Run MobileNetv2SSD on the left grayscale camera, displaying the left stream and the overlaid bounding box on the host.
 3. Run the depth node, displaying depth on the host.

+Pressing Ctrl+C will stop the recording and then convert it using ffmpeg into an mp4 to make it playable.
+Note that ffmpeg will need to be installed and runnable for the conversion to mp4 to succeed.

 ### [13_encoding_max_limit.py](https://github.com/luxonis/depthai-experiments/blob/master/gen2_examples/13_encoding_max_limit.py)